 I found these white and gray options above.
 They are soft bristled (that’s all we buy) and come in packs of two.
 One is light gray with white bristles and the other is white with gray bristles.
 This is great since my husband and I share a bathroom, and handy for kids who are sharing, too.

 Another option are the natural-colored bristles with bamboo handles.
-We’ve also used these and I like them too – they even have numbers so it makes it easy to tell them apart!
+We’ve also used these and I like them too – some even have numbers so it makes it easy to tell them apart!

-6. Decant your soap or buy a one in a pretty glass bottle
+6. Decant your soap or buy one in a pretty glass bottle

 As I mentioned above, in the kitchen I decant both the dish and hand soaps into glass containers and I’ve done the same in the bathroom.
 However, I recently found this soap that comes in a beautiful glass bottle and it’s the most amazing scent!
 It’s by Thymes which makes my favorite holiday candle so it’s no surprise their soaps smell so good.

 I love this one above, Washed Linen.
-But I’ve also tried their Mandarin Coriander and the Lemon Leaf and they’re both divine too!
+But I’ve also tried their Eucalyptus and it’s also great!
 I’ve linked the larger size because I love that it comes in a glass bottle and can be refilled.
-But if you want to try the scents in a smaller size first, you can find most most of them on Amazon.
-And they also make body washes, dish soap and counter top spray!
+But if you want to try the scents in a smaller, less expensive size first, you can find most most of them on Amazon.

 And for a less expensive option, again I love the Mrs. Meyer’s scented hand soaps!